Low Sodium Pizza Recipe

 Ingredients for Low Sodium Pizza

-• Instant Yeast – if you are making the pizza dough from scratch, use instant yeast, which rises quickly.
+- Instant Yeast – if you are making the pizza dough from scratch, use instant yeast, which rises quickly.
 That way, you can mix the dough, let the instant yeast work it’s magic, and have pizza dough ready in about an hour.
-I make all my low sodium breads with this instant yeast, well worth keeping it in my pantry!
+I make all my low sodium bread varieties with instant yeast, well worth keeping it in my pantry!

 Low Sodium Cheese Options for Pizza